zdai257/WALI-HRI/README.md

 Tasks."

-We thank the Greater Birmingham and Solihull Institute of Technology (GBSIoT) and the Aalborg 5G Smart Production Lab for supporting our data collection campaign.
+We thank the Greater Birmingham and Solihull Institute of Technology (GBSIoT) and the Aalborg 5G Smart Production Lab for supporting the data collection campaign.